zyfone/UGA/README.md

 ---
 submitting to the chinaMM2023 conference，we will update the code after the paper is officially accepted

-For RTX30 GPU,we provide code in other branch
+For RTX30 GPU, according code in new branch

-**we also verify some tricks how to influence performance**

-We have been able to obtain improved performance over the reported results in the paper by adjusting some parameters.
+Obtaining improved performance overcomes the reported results in the paper by adjusting some parameters.

 1. about 1.5% gain in one-one map benchmark

 2. 5% performance in VOC TO FLIR benchmark

-In addition,new version code can get desired results in RGB->RGB benchmark

-For fairness, we will also publish the code details of our comparison method via URL

-We provide baseline code for following this works

 ## Requirements